 Query AP List procedure

-The Query AP List ANQP-element is used by a requesting STA to perform an ANQP Query requesting the ANQP information on each AP indicated in the AP list using the procedures defined in 10.24.3.2.1.
-The requesting STA shall only include Info IDs in the Query List ANQP element that have the sole ANQP-element type of S as shown in Table 10-10.
-Info IDs that have an ANQPelement type of Q shall not be included in the Query AP List ANQP-element (e.g., the Info ID for Vendor Specific ANQP-element shall not be included).
+The Query AP List ANQP-element is used by a requesting STA to perform a single ANQP Query requesting the ANQP information on each AP indicated in the AP list using the procedures defined in 10.24.3.2.1.
+The requesting STA shall only include Info IDs in the Query List ANQP-element that have the sole ANQP-element type of S as shown in Table 10-10.
+Info IDs that have an ANQP-element type of Q shall not be included in the Query AP List ANQP-element (e.g., the Info ID for Vendor Specific ANQP-element shall not be included).
 [CID #1134, 1460)

-A responding STA that encounters an unknown or reserved ANQP Info ID value in an Query AP List ANQP element shall ignore that ANQP Info ID and shall parse any remaining ANQP Info IDs.
+A responding STA that encounters an unknown or reserved ANQP Info ID value in a Query AP List ANQP-element shall ignore that ANQP Info ID and shall parse any remaining ANQP Info IDs.

 In the response to a Query AP List, the Query Response field should contain an AP List Response ANQP- element.
-The AP List Response contains query response report for the APs indicated in the Query AP List.
+The AP List Response contains multiple query response reports for the APs indicated in the Query AP List.
+If the responding AP does not provide the requested information for all APs specified in the Query AP List, or for all the requested InfoIDs, the STA should interpret it as that information not available.
+How the information obtained from the AP list is used by the STA is left to the implementation and is beyond the scope of this specification [CID 2854, 3233].

 Change the clause text as follows:

-ANQP Configuration Set procedure
+CAG procedure

-The Number, Configuration Set ANQP-element is used by a requesting STA to perform an ANQP Query for the Configuration Set corresponding to a Configuration sequence number using the ANQP Query procedure defined in 10.25.3.2.1.
-The requesting STA shall include Info ID of Configuration Set element as shown in Table 10-13.
-When an AP receives the ANQP Query List that contains the Info ID of Configuration Set, the ANQP server and the AP shall include the ANQP Configuration Sequence Number and the IDs of the ANQP elements that are specified in the Configuration Set in the increasing order of ID values in the response frame.
-The response frame should also include the ANQP elements that a STA requested in the ANQP query list in the increasing order of the element ID values.
+[CID 2370, 2371, 2690, 2790, 3287] The CAG is an ANQP-element used by a requesting STA to perform an ANQP Query to retrieve the Info IDs contained within the CAG and the current CAG version associated with these Info IDs.
+For this purpose a STA shall use the ANQP Query procedure defined in 10.25.3.2.1.
+The requesting STA shall include in the ANQP Query the Info ID of the CAG ANQP-element as shown in Table 10-13.
+When an AP receives an ANQP Query List that contains the Info ID of CAG, the AP shall include in in the response frame the CAG version and the Info IDs of the ANQP-elements that are comprised in the CAG in the increasing order of the Info ID values.
+The response frame should also include the (other) ANQP elements that a STA requested in the ANQP query list in the increasing order of the element ID values.
 [13/0725r1)

-The ANQP Configuration Sequence number increases by 1 when there is any change in the ANQP Configuration Set, including a change in the set of elements of the Configuration Set or a change in the values of the elements.
-[13/0725r1)
+The CAG version is a positive number that increases by 1 when there is any change in the CAG, including a change of the Info ID of the elements of the CAG or a change in the values of the ANQP elements included in the CAG.
+If a STA receives a value of zero for the CAG version, the value will be discarded and no action should be.